maximilian-nitsch/GNSS-Simulator/README.md

     ```bash
     ros2 launch gnss_simulator_package gnss_simulator.launch.py
     ```
-  The GNSS simulator prints your settings and now waits for a ground truth odometry message.
+  The GNSS simulator prints your settings and waits for a ground truth odometry message.

 3. **Provide an odometry publisher** from you vehicle simulation.

 4. **Check ROS 2 topics** The GNSS measurements should now be published.

 **Important Usage Information**:
-- The odometry message needs to be published with at least the GNSS PVT and attitude sample times.
+- The odometry message must be published with at least the GNSS PVT and attitude sample times.
-- The messages `/gnss_pvt/diagnostic_array` and `/gnss_attitude/diagnostic_array` will show `WARN` if odometry rate is lower.
+- The messages `/gnss_pvt/diagnostic_array` and `/gnss_attitude/diagnostic_array` will show `WARN` if the odometry rate is lower.
 - If no odometry message is published, the messages `/gnss_pvt/diagnostic_array` and `/gnss_attitude/diagnostic_array` will show `STALE`.
 - If everything is correct `/gnss_pvt/diagnostic_array` and `/gnss_attitude/diagnostic_array` will show `OK`.